rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 /usr/sbin/ip route add default via 192.168.1.1
 ```

-What are we doing here?
+What are you doing here?

-* you rename eth0 to a new name that we can manage ("net0")
+* you rename eth0 to a new name that you can manage ("net0")
-* you assign the new static IP that we have allocated for our container (192.168.1.151)
+* you assign the new static IP that you have allocated for your container (192.168.1.151)
 * you bring up the new "net0" interface
 * you add a 2 second wait for the interface to be active before adding the default route
-* you need to add the default route for our interface
+* you need to add the default route for your interface

-Make our script executable with:
+Make your script executable with:

 ```bash
 chmod +x /usr/local/sbin/static